Coding⏱️ 3 min read📅 2026-06-03

 How to Fix: Failed to enable constraints.
 One or more rows contain values violating non-null, unique, or foreign-key constraints

-Failed to enable constraints error when performing outer join in Informix database.
-Composite primary key with null values causing issue.
+Failed to enable constraints error when performing an outer join on a table with a composite primary key.

-Quick Answer: Check for null values in the composite primary key and update them before joining the tables.
+Quick Answer: Check for null values in the composite primary key and update them before executing the query.

 💡 Why You Are Getting This Error